Xdecosee/cs2102group31/README.md

 ## Tutorial for Team

 ### IMPORTANT NOTE
-So far completed up to section 5 of past sem guide.
-Left with section 6 and 7.
-The tutorials below only cover some selected stuff between section 1 and section 5.
+Completed the guide.
+The tutorials below only cover some selected stuff in all sections of the guide.
 Not adding database folder stuff into App/db folder yet until queries settled and stuff under the below section "still need to figure out" are done.

 ### Setting Up this repo
 1. Download NodeJS at https://nodejs.org/en/